 The tire is the only contact between your vehicle and the road surface.
-Following the inspection and maintenance instructions in this Owner's Manual is critical to help ensure safe use and longer tire life.
-Visit the Safe Driving page at www.michelinman.com for more information about the important safety instructions and procedures in this Owner's Manual.
+Following the inspection and maintenance instructions in this owner's manual is critical to help ensure safe use and longer tire life.
+Visit the Safe Driving page at michelin.ca for more information about the important safety instructions and procedures in this owner's manual.